openkfw/TruBudget/doc/wiki/User-Guide/Projects/Project.md

 4. Click the grey button below the '+' button on the right to open the right sidebar viewing the history of the current project.

 ![show project history](../../uploads/Screenshots/view_project_history.jpg)

+## Project tags

+**Notes:**
+- Starting with v1.3.0, projects can have tags to add additional data to them, group them and make them searchable.
+- Tags can be added when creating or editing the project, either via the UI or the API.
+- Tags should not contain whitespaces or any special characters except "_", "." or "-".
+- Tags can contain alphanumeric characters and can be up to 15 characters.
+- Tags cannot not start or end with the special characters listed above

+**Instructions:**

+1. Click the button to add a new or edit an existing project
+2. Type the tag name in the "Tag" field
+3. Hit the "Enter" key or click the "Add" button next to the input field
+4. The tag is now visible below the input field
+5. [OPTIONAL] Hover click the "X" symbol next to the tag name to remove the tag
+6. Click "Submit" to save the tags to the project
+7. The tags are now visible on the overview page on the corresponding project card or on the project details page

 ## [Permissions on project](../Permissions.md)